 3. Having a baby at home for the first time will be too messy.

 We prepared our environment for what we thought would be a messy situation.
 But the midwife team did such a phenomenal job during labor (even down to coaxing me to drink mineral lemonade for added physical endurance) that there wasn’t much of a mess to clean.
-What did remain, we were able to clean completely.
+What did remain, we were able to clean & launder for reuse.
 We did decide to discard a set of old sheets though, but in hindsight we should have kept them for subsequent births!

 4. You can’t have pain management medication at home.
 No epidural?
 It will be so painful, especially as a first time mother.

 I took comfort in knowing that the pain wouldn’t be anything more than I could handle.
 When sin entered the world through Adam and Eve, God promised that women would have pain in childbirth.
 But the way I see it, the pain must be endurable and passable since He also commanded us to fill the earth and multiply.

-I did not think of myself as being in pain.
+I did not think of myself as being in pain either.
 Rather, I redirected thoughts like that by focusing on the power and pressure I was experiencing.
-It was all temporary anyway.
+Reminding myself that those sensations were only temporary anyway.
 And quickly forgotten the moment I met my child for the first time.
 I wouldn’t remember what it was like if I hadn’t journaled the experience after his birth.

 Having a home birth is a very traditional form of childbearing.
 I believe it’s healthier for mom and baby than the cascade of interventions forced upon most mothers in a hospital setting.
 Having medication that supersedes the body’s natural timing and processes is not how I envisioned giving birth.
 So, the absence of medication was not a disadvantage for me.